cardano-foundation/CIPs/CIP-????/README.md

 Users **MUST** explicitly state which level to use.
 Building a transaction should fail if the level is not explicitly stated.

+#### Simple Scripts
+Given that Cardano simple scripts are only for multisig and time locking, and both scenarios are ones that validate based off of the transaction as a whole, simple scripts are only usable as transaction level scripts.
+If the simple scripts language is going to be extended in the future, perhaps it would "future proof" the ledger-script interface to still have the option for using simple scripts at the UTxO level even though there are no use cases right now.

 #### Ensuring All Script Witnesses Are Present
 The node is already capable of detecting if all required witnesses are present.
 This tooling will just need to be adapted to allow transaction level scripts to witness all UTxOs while being executed only once.
 The idea is similar to only one pubkey signature being required no matter how many UTxO are being spent from the corresponding address.

 #### Does This Require A Hardfork?
 According to [CIP-0035](https://github.com/michaelpj/CIPs/blob/8e296066c0afc7d2ed46db88eca43f409830e011/CIP-0035/README.md#scripts-in-the-cardano-ledger), what is being suggested here is a change to the ledger-script interface.
 This means a new Plutus Core ledger language (LL) is required.
 The CIP states that this requires a hardfork.
+However, being that the way things are stored on-chain will not change, this should be a smaller hardfork than the past few.

 ## Rationale: how does this CIP achieve its goals?
 The key idea of this CIP is to address multiple developer concerns as simply as possible.
 There have been (at least) 6 proposals created so far whose motivations can all be addressed by the `Maybe Datum` ([#364](https://github.com/cardano-foundation/CIPs/pull/364),[#423](https://github.com/cardano-foundation/CIPs/issues/423),[#309](https://github.com/cardano-foundation/CIPs/pull/309),[#418](https://github.com/cardano-foundation/CIPs/pull/418),[#310](https://github.com/cardano-foundation/CIPs/pull/310),[#321](https://github.com/cardano-foundation/CIPs/pull/321)).